iljaasdhonre/Assignment_4_Komputer_Store_App/README.md

 The Komputer Store App is a website where the user can opt to buy a computer.
 This app is part of an assignment of the Noroff Javascript course.

 ## Installation
-- U can use the link above to go to the website.
+- Go to the website by using the link above.
-- (alternative) U can pull this repo and run the app in your browser by an IDE or texteditor similar to Visual Studio Code.
+- (alternative) Pull this repo and run the app in your browser by an IDE or texteditor similar to Visual Studio Code.

 ## Usage
 - Get money(salary) by clicking the 'Work' button.